VityaSchel/bunsogs-profanity-filter/README.md

 ## Installation

+Prerequisite: Install Bun for this plugin.
+Go to [bun.sh](https://bun.sh), run one line script in your terminal and test it with `bun -v` If it shows version number, you've just installed the best js runtime and ready to install this plugin.

 1. Go to your bunsogs directory
 2. Open plugins subdirectory
 3. Clone this repository there or download as zip and unpack to plugins directory